 Fluoride is a beneficial mineral for teeth.
 It can strengthen them and stop decay.
 Toothpaste companies now supplement their products with fluoride.
 At Willow Wood Dental in Livonia, MI, we have more than enough experience in fluoride treatments.
-Patients looking to get a fluoride treatment in Livonia, MI can rely on us.
+Patients looking to get a fluoride treatment in Livonia, MI, can rely on us.

 Fluoride treatments are easy to do.
-We’ll calculate the recommended dose of fluoride then apply it to the patient’s teeth.
+We’ll calculate the recommended dose of fluoride and then apply it to the patient’s teeth.
 Fluoride can be applied using a brush or via little cups that are placed over teeth.
-After a certain amount of time, we’ll remove the fluoride and you can go home.
+After a certain amount of time, we’ll remove the fluoride, and you can go home.
 Nothing else needs to be done.

 Our only recommendation is that patients abstain from eating and drinking for at least 30 minutes after the treatment.
-This should give the teeth enough time to absorb the fluoride and achieve the maximum benefit.
+This should give the teeth enough time to absorb the fluoride and achieve maximum benefit.
 There are no other precautions.
 You and all of your family members can receive fluoride treatments.
-Patients should understand that these treatments can’t treat dental problems like cavities, and they shouldn’t be confused with other procedures like teeth whitening or dental sealants.
+Patients should understand that these treatments can’t treat dental problems like cavities, and they shouldn’t be confused with other procedures like teeth whitening procedures or dental sealants.